Dendroctonus micans: Ecology

 The great spruce bark beetle is unusual among members of its genus in that the beetles mate before they emerge from under the bark, while they are not yet fully chitinised.
 There are many more female than male beetles, often 10/1 but exceptionally 45/1, and the matings are normally incestuous, being between siblings.
 The beetles emerge into the open air through a round hole which may be used by many beetles.
-They are weak fliers and many disperse by walking, tunnelling into a different part of the same tree.
+They are weak fliers and often disperse by walking, tunnelling into a different part of the same tree.
 Others fly to nearby trees, and small groups of trees may be affected.
 Each tree is weakened by the tunnelling activities of the beetles and larvae; this kills the bark in a limited area, and it may be five to eight years before the tree is girdled and dies.
+The beetle can seriously damage commercial forestry.
+It does not tunnel into the wood (xylem) beneath the bark, so the timber of a weakened but still living tree can be cut and used.

+The beetle can attack many coniferous hosts, especially spruces such as Picea abies (Norway spruce) and Picea sitchensis (Sitka spruce); but also trees of several other genera, including firs such as Abies sibirica (Siberian fir); pines such as Pinus sylvestris (Scots pine); the Douglas-fir Pseudotsuga menziesii, and the common larch, Larix decidua.

+Pest control

+Biological pest control was attempted in Georgia in the Soviet Union in 1963.
+The pest had accidentally been imported in timber, but its natural enemies had not.
+The predatory beetle Rhizophagus grandis was introduced and used on a large scale, seemingly successfully.
+A similar effort using the same predator was made in France's Massif Central region in the 1970s, and again in the United Kingdom in the 1980s.

-In an attempt to control this beetle in the United Kingdom, the predatory beetle Rhizophagus grandis has been released.
-This specifically preys on the great spruce bark beetle and has a great ability to detect the adults and larvae infesting a tree.
-The predatory beetle is attracted to the frass produced by its prey which contains monoterpenes, and a suitable mixture of synthetic monoterpenes has been used to trap R. grandis in its native range, to provide insects for use in biological control.
-A rearing and release programme for R. grandis was also undertaken, and between 1984 and 1995, over a hundred and fifty thousand beetles were released in over two thousand sites in northwestern England and Wales, with surrounding areas of forest being quarantined.
+The predator is attracted to the frass produced by its prey which contains monoterpenes; a suitable mixture of synthetic monoterpenes has been used to trap R. grandis in its native range, to provide insects for use as a control agent.
+A rearing and release programme was undertaken, and between 1984 and 1995, over 150,000 R. grandis beetles were released in over two thousand sites in northwestern England and Wales, with surrounding areas of forest being quarantined.